aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/domain-sso.md

 Use this pattern if your user base is rather static or slowly changing and you don't need to update user profile often.
 This pattern is a good fit for smaller teams and simple organizational setup without many SageMaker domains in use.

 #### Pattern 2: Create and configure user profiles on user sign-in
 Implement a [custom SAML 2.0 application](https://docs.aws.amazon.com/singlesignon/latest/userguide/samlapps.html) in IAM Identity Center or use a custom API with any IdP to control user federation into the SageMaker domain.
 For example, refer to [SageMaker Studio access using SAML assertion](https://docs.aws.amazon.com/whitepapers/latest/sagemaker-studio-admin-best-practices/appendix.html#sagemaker-studio-access-using-saml) for the implementation details.
+The SageMaker domain must be in IAM authentication mode.

 With this approach you don't need to create user profiles in the domain up-front or assign users or groups to the domain.
 You need to implement a sign-in process including user identity validation and authorization.
 With this full flexibility you can support complex team and organizational setups, including multi-team and multi-domain.
 By controlling the user sign-in process you can implement one user to many user profile pattern.

 #### Pattern 3: Configure user profiles on `CreateApp` event
-After a user federated into the domain and profile is created automatically, call an AWS Lambda function and configure the profile ex post, for example set the profile execution role.
+After a user signed into the domain from AWS access portal and profile is created automatically, call an AWS Lambda function and configure the profile ex post, for example set the profile execution role.

 For example, you can configure an Amazon EventBridge rule with the event pattern:
 ```json